GoodMorningPeter/RDR/README.md

 # RDR
-PyTorch implementation for "Revive Re-weighting in Imbalanced Learning by Density Ratio Estimation" The code will be coming soon.
+PyTorch implementation for "Revive Re-weighting in Imbalanced Learning by Density Ratio Estimation".

+The code will be coming soon.